n8n-io/bash-dash/README.md

 There are many possible use-cases of Bash-Dash.
 To give you some ideas, here are some examples:

 - `weather berlin` to return the current weather in Berlin.
 You can find the workflow [here](https://n8n.io/workflows/986).
+- `- asana My  new task` to create a new task in Asana.
+You can find the workflow [here](https://n8n.io/workflows/987)
 - `sms wife Will be home late` to send a messge to your partner
 - `serverStats production1` to return server statistics